Don Shave's Ancestral Family Tree

 Marriageabout 1575He and Christian Cooke were married about 1575 in England (Tudor), EuropeG+.

-Death2 June 1587Robert Backus, IV, died on 2 June 1587 at age 36 at Whixley ParishG in Green Hammerton, West Riding of Yorkshire, England (Tudor), EuropeG.
+Death2 June 1587Robert Backus, IV, died on 2 June 1587 at age 36 at Whixley ParishG in Green Hammerton, the West Riding of Yorkshire, England (Tudor), EuropeG.
 The cause of his death (at the age of 37) on Tuesday, June 2nd, 1587 is not known-surviving in 1587 was difficult & it occurred in Tudor England

 Person SourceRobert Backus, IV, had person sources.1

-Last Edited9 April 2024
+Last Edited 9 April 2024

 Citations